Top 10 Reasons Unmarried Partners Should Own Property as Joint Tenants

 When a property is titled as joint tenants with right of survivorship (this type of ownership must be specified on the deed or the joint owners will likely be considered tenants in common), when one joint tenant dies, the title to the property automatically passes to the other without the need to go through the formal probate process.

-Joint tenancy has benefits for unmarried partners, but there are important factors to consider before making this decision.
+Buying a house together has benefits for unmarried partners.
+But, there are important factors to consider before making this decision.
 Learn more about joint tenancy and whether it would work for you by speaking with an attorney.

-It's crucial to get legal advice to ensure you fully understand your rights and responsibilities.
+It's crucial to get legal advice to ensure you fully understand your legal rights and available legal protections.
 Lawyers can help homebuyers with estate planning or a cohabitation property agreement.
 They can help with any written agreement with your significant other.

 Speak with a qualified family law attorney in your area today.